raphaelDkhn/midi-on-starknet/README.md

 An experimental project for representing musical MIDI data as a [Starknet](https://starkware.co/starknet/) smart contract.

 ## MIDI manipulation
-This project allows you to do midi manipulation:
+This project allows you to do some midi manipulations:

 - `Tempo flex`: change the tempos by a certain basis point.
 - `Duration flex`: change the duration of all notes in a MIDI by a certain basis point.